 Our Introduction to Healthcare Sciences (IHS) online course is designed for potential undergraduate students who have proven academic achievement but who lack a solid grounding in the sciences.

-The course is an intensive online programme, designed to give students the core scientific knowledge to progress on to the M.Ost full-time, M.Ost part-time or BSc (Hons) Nutrition with Professional Practice course.
+The course is an intensive online programme, designed to give students the core scientific knowledge to progress on to the M.Ost full-time, or M.Ost part-time course.
 Subjects covered include cells and tissues, chemical and physical processes, living organisms, diversity and disease, the musculoskeletal and human body systems.

 The course is delivered via the UCO's virtual learning environment and supported by online group tutorials and recommended resources.